 Figure 4-5.
 36000T Vehicle Parameters

+Chapter 4—Test Vehicle Specifications

+| 85

-Vehicular impact speed and angle, impact point on the vehicle and the test article, exit speed and angle, vehicular accelerations, and the three-dimensional motion of the vehicle should be measured and reported.
+Vehicular impact speed and angle, impact point on the vehicle and the test article, exit speed and an- gle, vehicular accelerations, and the three-dimensional motion of the vehicle should be measured and reported.
 Exit speed and angle are measured at the time the vehicle loses contact with the test article.
 For some support structures such as a yielding sign support, the test article, or parts thereof, may stay with the vehicle for a considerable distance beyond impact.
 In these situations, the exit conditions can be measured when the vehicle clears the foundation or the footing of the test article.
-Note however that the point at which vehicle exit conditions are reported must be clearly defined.
-It is also recommended that vehicle deformation, both in the interior and on the exterior, be measured and recorded.
-Procedures for measuring vehicle deformations are presented in Appendix E. Other vehicle parameters that should be measured and recorded include contact length with the barrier, airborne distance of the vehicle, and maximum rise of the vehicle’s bumper and wheels.
+Note however that the point at which vehicle exit conditions are reported must be clearly defi ned.
+It is also recom- mended that vehicle deformation, both in the interior and on the exterior, be measured and recorded.
+Procedures for measuring vehicle deformations are presented in Appendix E. Other vehicle param- eters that should be measured and recorded include contact length with the barrier, airborne distance of the vehicle, and maximum rise of the vehicle’s bumper and wheels.

-4.2.2 Surrogate Test Vehicles
+SURROGATE TEST VEHICLES

-Surrogate test vehicles, including pendulums and bogie vehicles, may be used to evaluate the impact performance of breakaway systems and work-zone traffic control devices.
+Surrogate test vehicles, including pendulums and bogie vehicles, may be used to evaluate the im- pact performance of breakaway systems and work-zone traffi c control devices.
 For these tests to be an acceptable replacement of crash testing with production vehicles, (1) the surrogate vehicle must possess the same essential properties as the production vehicle it is intended to replicate; and (2) the production vehicle model that is replicated must meet the vehicle recommendations of Section 4.2.1.
 It should be noted that, at the time of this writing, mass and crushable nose properties for all available surrogate vehicles are out-of-date and do not replicate any vehicle included in Section 4.2.1.
-Hinch et al. (66) presents methods for identifying essential properties for surrogate vehicles to be used in the evaluation of breakaway devices.
-Brown and Henson (25, 64) provide recommended procedures for validating essential properties of surrogate vehicles.
+Hinch et al. (60) presents methods for identifying essential properties for surrogate vehicles to be used in the evaluation of breakaway devices.
+Brown and Henson (23, 61) provide recommended procedures for validating essential properties of surrogate vehicles.

 Due to drop height limitations, pendulums are restricted to low-speed tests.
 However, since low- speed testing is critical for most heavy breakaway devices, pendulums have been widely used in the evaluation of the impact performance of breakaway luminaire poles.
 Bogie vehicles can be used for low- and high-speed tests of breakaway devices to evaluate their impact performance.
 For these tests, change in vehicle velocity during the crash and the impulse applied to the impacting vehicle by the breakaway device are the primary measures of impact performance.
 Velocity change during a test

-of a breakaway device has been shown to be correlated to the stiffness of the front of a test vehicle (127).
+of a breakaway device has been shown to be correlated to the stiffness of the front of a test vehicle (117).
 The crushable nose system now used on most surrogate test vehicles was calibrated to replicate the stiffness of a 1981 Volkswagen Rabbit.
 This vehicle does not meet the requirements of Section 4.2.1, and therefore, a new crushable nose must be developed to comply with the guidelines contained herein.
-Note that, as indicated in References 41 and 93, any new surrogate vehicles should be developed to replicate a specific production vehicle, not a generic vehicle.
+Note that, as indicated in References 39 and 84, any new surrogate vehicles should be devel- oped to replicate a specifi c production vehicle, not a generic vehicle.